esyede/single-blade/README.md

 #### Blade::directive(string $name, callable $callback)

 This method can be used to add custom command.
-As you see in above usage example, we already use this API to define our new `@uppercase` command.
+As you see in above usage example, we already use this API to define our new `@capitalize` command.

 #### Blade::extend(callable $compiler)